 Distributed data storage in the cloud has emerged as an attractive option for companies with a distributed workforce and offices scattered across multiple locations.
 Seamlessly giving your employees access to your organization’s files sounds like a perfect solution.
 But, if you aren’t careful, you can find your cloud storage bill soaring above the clouds.

 What can you do to minimize the cost of storing data in the cloud?
-Read ahead for our tips to keeping your cloud storage bill under control and maximizing the productivity gains from using the cloud.
+Read ahead for our tips on cost-effective data storage to keep your bill under control and maximizing the productivity gains from using the cloud.

 Using the cloud is almost too easy.
 Your bill depends on how much space your data occupies, so there’s no upper limit to how much data you can put up there.
 That creates a temptation to simply throw everything into the cloud, forget about it, and just keep paying for more storage.
 That’s what cloud companies want you to do.